-All three lawsuits allege that our company and our former CEO mislead investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits.
+All three lawsuits allege that our company and our former CEO misled investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits.
 The plaintiffs in these actions are seeking unspecified monetary damages.
 These three class actions were consolidated on September 18, 2020 and Daniel Yannes was designated lead plaintiff.
 A consolidated Amended Complaint ("CAC") was filed on October 19, 2020.
 The Defendants filed a motion to dismiss the CAC on November 18, 2020, and the briefing on that motion was complete on January 8, 2021.
 By Memorandum Opinion and Order dated June 21, 2021, Judge Koeltl denied Defendants' motion to dismiss.
 Defendants' entered into a scheduling order and filed their respective Answers to the CAC on July 27, 2021.
-The parties have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.
+The parties have agreed to non-binding mediation which began in August 2021 and is ongoing.

 On June 15, 2020, a shareholder derivative claim was filed in the United States District Court for the Southern District of New York against Marc S. Schessel, Steven Wallitt (current directors), and Robert Christie and Charles Miller (former directors) ("Director Defendants").
 The action is captioned Javier Lozano, derivatively on behalf of SCWorx Corp., Plaintiff, v.
 Marc S. Schessel, Charles K. Miller, Steven Wallitt, Defendants, and SCWorx Corp., Nominal Defendant.
 This lawsuit alleges that the Director Defendants breached their fiduciary duties to the Company, including by misleading investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits, failing to correct false and misleading statements and failing to implement proper disclosure and internal controls.
 The Plaintiff, on our behalf, is seeking an award of monetary damages, improvements in our disclosure and internal controls, and legal fees.
 The Director Defendants intend to vigorously defend against these proceedings.
-The parties to this derivative action have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.
+The parties to this derivative action have agreed to non-binding mediation which began in August 2021 and is ongoing.

 On August 21, 2020, a shareholder derivative claim was filed in the United States District Court for the Southern District of New York against Marc S. Schessel, Steven Wallitt (current directors), and Robert Christie and Charles Miller (former directors) ("Director Defendants").
 The action is captioned Josstyn Richter, derivatively on behalf of SCWorx Corp., Plaintiff, v.
 Marc S. Schessel, Charles K. Miller, Steven Wallitt, Defendants, and SCWorx Corp., Nominal Defendant.
 This lawsuit alleges that the Director Defendants breached their fiduciary duties to the Company, including by misleading investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits, failing to correct false and misleading statements and failing to implement proper disclosure and internal controls.
 The Plaintiff, on our behalf, is seeking an award of monetary damages, improvements in our disclosure and internal controls, and legal fees.
 The Director Defendants intend to vigorously defend against these proceedings.
-The parties to this derivative action have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.
+The parties to this derivative action have agreed to non-binding mediation which began in August 2021 and is ongoing.